 State Shows:

-Georgia National Fair, Idaho, Illinois State Fair, Indiana State Fair (National Belgian Show and National Belgian Futurity), Iowa State Fair, Kansas State Fair, Keystone International Livestock Expo, Michigan Great Lakes International, Minnesota State Fair, Mississippi Valley Fair (Davenport), Missouri State Fair, New York State Fair, North American International Livestock Expo, Ohio State Fair, South Dakota State Fair, West Virginia, Wisconsin State Fair
+Georgia National Fair, Idaho, Illinois State Fair, Indiana State Fair (National Belgian Show and National Belgian Futurity), Iowa State Fair, Kansas State Fair, Keystone International Livestock Expo, Michigan Great Lakes International, Minnesota State Fair, Missouri State Fair, New York State Fair, North American International Livestock Expo, Ohio State Fair, South Dakota State Fair, West Virginia, Wisconsin State Fair

 Regional Shows:

-Grange County Fair (Centre Hall, PA), LaPorte Draft Horse Show (LaPorte, IN), Wilmington Classic (Wilmington, OH), TLA Classic (Topeka, IN)
+Grange County Fair (Centre Hall, PA), LaPorte Draft Horse Show (LaPorte, IN), Mississippi Valley Fair (IA), TLA Classic (Topeka, IN), Wilmington Draft Horse Classic (Wilmington, OH)

 Open to all registered Belgian draft horses.